 DOL has issued a notice in substantially identical form to Notice 2013-54, DOL Technical Release 2013-03.
 On Jan.
 24, 2013, DOL and HHS issued FAQs that address the application of the Affordable Care Act to HRAs.
 On Nov.
 6, 2014, DOL issued additional FAQs that address the application of the Affordable Care Act to HRAs and other payment arrangements.

-For more information the latest legal guidance on this topic, see the Employer Health Care Arrangement section on our ACA tax provisions page.
+For more information the latest legal guidance on this topic, see the Employer Health Care Arrangement section on our ACA Tax Provisions for Employers page.

 For more links to legal guidance on all ACA tax provisions see our legal guidance and other resources page.